isabella232/airavata-docs/PGA-Upgrades.md

 <pre><code> composer update </code></pre>
 This may take little time....
 3. You are all set with latest updates!
 4. 16.
-For PGA updating steps try <a href="../Airavata-Upgrades">Airavata Update</a>
+For Airavata updating steps try <a href="../Airavata-Upgrades">Airavata Update</a>